cmelab/polybinder/joss-paper/paper.md

 the MoSDeF suite of tools to quickly, easily, and reproducibly initialize and run polymer simulations in HOOMD-blue.
 This package allows for a variety of simulation types of interest, such as slab melts, annealing, welding interfaces, and tensile testing.
-Presently Polybinder supports three polymer types: polyether ether ketone (PEEK), polyether ketone ketone (PEKK), and polyphenylene sulfide (PPS), but is designed such that any monomer units can be implemented.
+Presently Polybinder supports three polymer chemistries: polyether ether ketone (PEEK), polyether ketone ketone (PEKK), and polyphenylene sulfide (PPS), but it is designed such that any monomer units can be implemented and added to the internal library of available structures.
-Polybinder was made with the TRUE principles in mind [cite TRUE paper], allowing ease of use and adoption, and reducing the learning curve for starting simulations.
+Polybinder was made with the TRUE principles in mind [cite TRUE paper], with the goal of allowing ease of use and adoption, and reducing the learning curve for starting simulations.

 # Statement of need

-One of the steeper learning curves in molecular dynamics simulations is system and simulation initialization.
+One of the steeper learning curves in molecular dynamics simulations is the initialization of particle positions and parameters.
 It is hard to start and hard to keep track of different simulations, especially when scanning over various state points.
-It's harder still to produce TRUE simulations with reliable reults. [cite some reproducibility papers] In particular, when we want to probe for process control variables in a material manufacture process, we need to look at a large number of large-volume, high-number, long-time simulations, many of which will not be relevant, complicating the search.
+It's harder still to produce TRUE simulations with reliable reults. [cite some reproducibility papers] In particular, when we want to probe process control variables in a material manufacture process, we need to look at a large number of large-volume, high-number, long-time simulations, many of which will not be relevant, complicating the search.
-Hence, there is a more-and-more common use of coarse grain modeling for polymer simulations [cite some of those].
+Because of this, the use of coarse grain modeling[cite CG?] for polymer simulations [cite some of those] is becoming more common.
-To produce a CG model of a given polymer that is transferable across state points, many simulations at those state points must be run and managed, increasing the desirability of a reliable and easy way to keep track of these, particularly for MSIBI.
+To produce a CG model of a given polymer that is transferable across state points, many simulations at various state points must be run and managed, increasing the desirability of a reliable and easy way to keep track of these, particularly for the multi-state iterative Boltzmann inversion (MSIBI) method of parameterization.

+The suite of tools introduced here in polybinder enables newer scientists in molecular simulation to quickly and reproducibly simulate large, coarse-grained, complex polymer systems to investigate scientific questions about their properties with a much lower barrier to entry than before.
+Because it is designed with modularity in mind, it will also ease adoption by other research groups, quickening the investigation process.

 Why did we make polybinder?